 The Fine Arts Gallery regularly hosts class visits to its exhibitions or to its art study lab to view selections from the permanent collection not currently exhibited.
-For a majority of the academic year, a portion of exhibition space is reserved as a teaching gallery, with faculty-requested works on view.
-Contact the administrative office (email@example.com or 343-1702) with questions, requests, or more information about how to incorporate the Gallery’s collections into your courses.
+The Gallery also programs rotating vitrine displays in Cohen Memorial Hall with faculty-requested works on view.
+Book a class visit here, or contact the administrative office (firstname.lastname@example.org) with questions, requests, or more information about how to incorporate the Gallery’s collections into your courses.

 Please note that all visitors are requested to leave bags and backpacks at the front desk.
 Only pencils are allowed for use in the Gallery and Art Study Lab and are available by asking a member of staff.
 No food or drinks are permitted in these areas.